 However, the historical aspects of the New Testament can be discredited or confirmed.
 Archeology and other sources can shed light on what the New Testament records.
-If its history were somehow to be discredited, it would amount to a proof against the New Testament.
+If its history were somehow to be discredited, it would amount to proof against the New Testament.
 But, on the other hand, confirming some parts of its history does not automatically prove all of it.

-What is Reliability of the New Testament?
+What is the Reliability of the New Testament?

-It is possible though, to explore the historically reliability of the New Testament texts.
+It is possible though, to explore the historical reliability of the New Testament texts.
 What is being examined here is not the message of the texts themselves.
 Instead, we are concerned about how accurately the texts we have today reflect the original manuscripts.

 I do not believe that to be the case with the New Testament, or the Old for that matter, although there are certainly those who do.
 I do not believe that the authors knew that what they were writing would later be a part of the Bible.
 But I do believe God in some way inspired them in the writing, but the words were their own.